segersniels/genmoji/README.md

 ## Install

-You will need an OpenAI API key exported as the environment variable `OPENAI_API_KEY`.
-You can get one by signing up at [OpenAI](https://platform.openai.com/signup).
+Bring your own API key.
+You will need either an OpenAI or Anthropic API key exported as the environment variables `OPENAI_API_KEY` or `ANTHROPIC_API_KEY`.

 ```bash
 # Install in the current directory